 We hope that the top 3 myths about bottled water vs tap water was helpful and informative.
 Please comment!

-- The best choice of container for beverages incl glass vs plastic vs aluminium bottles.
+- The best choice of container for beverages includes glass vs plastic vs aluminium bottles.

 - How water filters work and why you might need one